open-obfuscator/doc/omvll/introduction/getting-started/index.md

 ## iOS

 Using O-MVLL with Xcode is a bit easier than Android since we don't need to deal with different `libstdc++/libc++`.
-To enable O-MVLL, one needs to go to:
+To enable O-MVLL, one needs to set the following in Xcode:

 `Build Settings > Apple Clang - Custom Compiler Flags > Other C/C++ Flags`

-and add `-fpass-plugin=<path>/omvll_xcode_14.dylib`.
-We also need to disable the legacy pass manager with:
+and add `-fpass-plugin=<path>/omvll_xcode_15_2.dylib`.
+For versions targeting Xcode 14.5 and lower, the legacy pass manager needs to be disabled as well via `-fno-legacy-pass-manager`.
-`-fno-legacy-pass-manager`.

 Finally, we can create an `omvll.yml` file next to the `*.xcodeproj` file which defines `OMVLL_PYTHONPATH` and `OMVLL_CONFIG`.